 Air Force Junior ROTC

-All AFJROTC classes require students attend a four-day class that occurs 1 or 2 weeks before the start of the school year.
+All AFJROTC classes are able to attend a four-day class that occurs 1 or 2 weeks before the start of the school year.
 Classes will be from 8:00 AM to 3:30 PM at Chantilly Academy.

 AFJROTC 1—This full-year, 1 credit course is the first in a sequence that teaches citizenship, character development, leadership, teamwork, self-discipline, critical thinking, communication, and organizational skills with a study of the fundamental aspects of health, wellness, and physical fitness.
 Course study includes an overview of aviation history, the study of military customs, drill, and the proper wear of the Air Force uniform.